Skip to main content

 I have to give credit to Joomi Kim, a secular BookTuber, for first alerting me to one of her challenges with contemporary novels (see timestamp starting at 22:25) where she notes that many of the books she has read are about authors or those in academia.

-While I found her entire video to be insightful, I admit that I seldom read enough secular books to be able to comment on them as a whole so this isn't a commentary on what she has presented.
+While I found her entire video to be thought-provoking regarding contemporary literature, I seldom read enough secular books to be able to comment on them as a whole, so this isn't a commentary on what she has presented.
 The secular books I read are ones that usually serve a cultural purpose or are interesting enough for me to pick up, which is more rare when my TBR of Christian books keeps expanding.

 I recognize that while some form of this appreciation will always exist among books and the authors who write them, I'm beginning to see how jarring it is when I want to read about characters who have occupations outside of well, books.
 It's a little ironic since I have been around books personally and professionally for most of my life, whether in writing stories as a child or later working in libraries or bookstores, to becoming an author, blogging exclusively about books, and having the joy of working with multiple publishers.
 Yet, I, too, need a break from books.